The Future of Cement: Could Your House Be One Big Battery?

 Wait, How Can Cement Store Energy?

-Cement isn’t exactly known for being exciting.
+Cement isn’t exactly known for being exciting, in fact I’m not sure I’ve ever thought twice about it before this moment in time right now.
 It’s heavy, gray, and pretty much the building block of boring.
 But scientists have been experimenting with adding carbon-based materials like carbon black (a super fine powder made from burning hydrocarbons) into cement mixtures.

 This transforms our otherwise bland material into something called a supercapacitor.
 Fancy.

-If you’re not familiar with supercapacitors, think of them as fast-charging, long-living energy storage devices.
+If you’re not familiar with supercapacitors (umm same, when does a sommelier need to know about these?), think of them as fast-charging, long-living energy storage devices.

 So imagine pouring your foundation, and that same foundation could store solar power from your roof or absorb energy from a nearby wind turbine.
-Wild, right?
+Pretty neat, right?

 (If you’re as into this energy tech stuff as I am, check out my post on how the Carrington Event could wipe out modern power grids for a little energy history with a side of existential dread.)